 Conference on Internet Censorship, Interference, and Control at CITP.

-- Aug 2015: I served as a panelist for FOCI’15.
+- I served as a panelist for FOCI’15 (August 2015).

-- Jun 2015: Presented our PETS’15 paper in Philadelphia, PA.
+- I presented our PETS’15 paper in Philadelphia, PA (April 2016).

 - Applied Networking Research Prize, Internet Research Task Force, 2016